 4.2.
 Evaporative emission measurement enclosure

-The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to Regulation No. 83 (Regulation No. 83-07).
+The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to Regulation No. 83-07.

 4.3.
 Analytical systems

 The analytical systems shall meet the requirements of paragraph 4.3. of Annex 7 to Regulation No. 83-07.
 Continuous measuring of hydrocarbons is not mandatory unless the fixed volume type enclosure is used.